- The statutory debt limit, the country's borrowing limit, was suspended in 2019 and the suspension ended on July 31, 2021.

-In 2011, the disagreements went so far that the credit rating agency Standard & Poor's downgraded the US credit rating to AA+, one step below the best rating of AAA, where it still remains.
+In 2011, the disagreements went so far that the credit rating agency Standard & Poor's downgraded the US credit rating to AA+, one step below the best rating of AAA, where it remains today.
 Standard & Poor's cited the growing deficit and the prolonged debate as reasons for the downgrade.

-Typically, raising the debt ceiling is not a battle legislators want to fight.
+But this year, after both parties agreed to major COVID stimulus measures, there may not be much appetite in Congress for a prolonged fight about debt and spending.
+Historically, raising the debt ceiling has not been a battle legislators want to fight.
 Administration officials usually work behind the scenes to convince legislators of the importance of raising the limit relatively quickly and without fanfare.
 This approach helps limit financial market uncertainty, minimizing the potential for government borrowing costs to increase amid a debt-ceiling debate, while reducing investor concerns.

-Many of the same policymakers who negotiated the 2011 raise will be at the table 10 years later, such as President Biden, Senate Minority Leader McConnell, House Speaker Pelosi, and House Majority Leader Hoyer.
+What's more, many of the same policymakers who negotiated the 2011 debt-ceiling raise will be at the table 10 years later, such as President Biden, Senate Minority Leader McConnell, House Speaker Pelosi, and House Majority Leader Hoyer.

 One thing separating today's debt debate from those of the past is the larger-than-ever national debt.
 Publicly held US debt topped 100% of GDP in 2020 and is expected to reach 102% by the end of 2021.

 And the debt is projected to increase significantly in the future.
 The Congressional Budget Office (CBO) projects a federal budget deficit of $2.3 trillion in 2021—the second largest deficit since 1945.